talrasha/OpenTracingToolsMLR/README.md

 ### Step 3.
 Topic Modeling

 In the Block [40] of *[filteringTopicModeling.ipynb](https://github.com/talrasha/OpenTracingToolsMLR/blob/main/Scripts/filteringTopicModeling.ipynb)* function *compute_coherence_values()* calculates the *c_v* coherence measure.
 Using the *c_v* coherence measure, function *testTopicNumberK()* in Block [49] tests the different numbers of topics, e.g., Block [54] calculates and visulize such outcomes, which is also the method to obtain Figure 6.
 With the detected topic number (i.e., 9 topics in this case), Block [90] trains the LDA model.
-The topic model is saved in [TopicModel](https://github.com/talrasha/OpenTracingToolsMLR/tree/main/Dataset/TopicModel) folder.
+The topic model is saved in [TopicModel](https://github.com/talrasha/OpenTracingToolsMLR/tree/main/Dataset/TopicModel) folder and can be used directly via *gensim.models.LdaMulticore.load()*.

 ### Step 4.
 Topic Mapping

+Use function *format_topics_sentences()* in Block [117] in *[filteringTopicModeling.ipynb](https://github.com/talrasha/OpenTracingToolsMLR/blob/main/Scripts/filteringTopicModeling.ipynb)* to detect the main topic for each sentence.

 ### Step 5.
 Opinion Mining

+Use function *addsentimentvalues()* in *[dataPreprocess.py](https://github.com/talrasha/OpenTracingToolsMLR/blob/main/Scripts/dataPreprocess.py)* to add sentiment score to each sentence in the input dataset.
+This step is parallel to the topic modeling and mapping therefore can also be done before those steps.

+The final output dataset is *[df_info_new_with_topics.csv](https://github.com/talrasha/OpenTracingToolsMLR/tree/main/Dataset/Outcomes/df_info_new_with_topics.csv), which contains all the informative sentences marked with sentiment score, main topic, source, and concerning tool.
+Use the function *displayToolTopicSentiment()* in *[topicCharts.py](https://github.com/talrasha/OpenTracingToolsMLR/blob/main/Scripts/topicCharts.py)* to visualize the results shown in Figure 8.

+### *NOTE: The Replication Package will be refactored continuously.*